RADIOv2.5: Improved Baselines for Agglomerative Vision Foundation Models: Background

 \subsection{Baseline Model}

-Following AM-RADIO\cite{ranzinger2024amradioagglomerativevisionfoundation}, our model consists of a Vision Transformer (ViT)\cite{dosovitskiy2021imageworth16x16words} backbone, including CPE for multi-resolution support.
+Following AM-RADIO\cite{ranzinger2024radio}, our baseline model consists of a Vision Transformer (ViT)\cite{dosovitskiy2021imageworth16x16words} backbone, including CPE~\cite{kim2023regionawarepretrainingopenvocabularyobject} for multi-resolution support.
 We use DFN~CLIP~\cite{fang2023datafilteringnetworks}, OpenAI~CLIP~\cite{radford2021learningtransferablevisualmodels}, DINOv2-g-reg~\cite{darcet2024visiontransformersneedregisters} and SAM-H~\cite{kirillov2023sam} as teachers.
 For each teacher to distill from, we augment the backbone with an adaptor for the summarization token, and an adaptor for the patch tokens.
 Our adaptor is a 2-layer MLP with a LayerNorm\cite{ba2016layernormalization} and a GeLU\cite{hendrycks2023gaussianerrorlinearunits} in between.
 We train the student using teacher features generated by inferring images of the DataComp1B\cite{gadre2023datacompsearchgenerationmultimodal} dataset.
+For faster iterations, we replicate AM-RADIO using a ViT-L backbone instead of the original ViT-H backbone and refer to it as \B{RADIOv2.1-L} from this point forward.
 We train the model with a batch size of 1024+128 for 600k iterations.
 Training is split into two concurrent partitions: one partition trains the student at a resolution of $432^2$ against CLIP and DINOv2 teachers with batch size 1024, while the other partition trains the student at a resolution of $1024^2$ against SAM with a batch size of 128.
+This baseline is referred to as \B{$\mathcal{A}$} in Table~\ref{tab:ablation_table}.